kalhorghazal/EPJDS-LLM-Co-Authorship-Bias/README.md

 If you use our analysis code in your work, please cite our paper:

-Kalhor, G., Yadav, S., Noor, N., Alroomi, N., & Mashhadi, A. (2024).
+Kalhor, G., Yadav, S., Noor, N., Alroomi, N., Ali, S., & Mashhadi, A. (2024).
 Exploring Biases in Large Language Models through Co-Authorship Analysis.
 Submitted to *EPJ Data Science*.

 # Directories